MahjongPantheon/pantheon/README.md

 6. Run the following command: `ENV_FILENAME=yourenv.env make prod_compile`.
 This will build and run all containers.
 7. If you're making a fresh setup, run `make bootstrap_admin` to bootstrap a super-administrator account (admin@localhost.localdomain with password 123456).
 8. Review config files of Frey and Mimir - probably you might want to create your local configs for better manageability.
 You can make `config/local/` folders in each subsystem and add there local configs.
 9. Copy configuration file for Sigrun from `Sigrun/.env.production` to `Sigrun-dist/.env.production`.
-Note that config files whould be the same, otherwise expect side-effects.
+Note that config files should be the same, otherwise expect side-effects.
-10. Basically, you're done :)
+10. Basically, you're done :) Start the project with `ENV_FILENAME=yourenv.env docker compose up -d` or `ENV_FILENAME=yourenv.env podman-compose up -d` and that's it.

 #### Email agent